Beach and quiet

 Transfer time from Mahon airport to Cala Galdana is approximately 30 minutes.

-Expect reliable beach weather from April all the way through to September, with average temperatures around 25°C or a shade more in August.
+Expect reliable beach weather from April all the way through to September, with average temperatures around 25°C and a bit more shade in August.
 Summers in Menorca are dry and the sea is lovely and warm, while spring and autumn months stay in the late teens for pleasant hiking weather.

 Currently visas are not required for UK citizens travelling to Spain.